avna1/Foodies-/README.md

 - Login Page : The page where the admin will input his or her credential to access the admin side of the system.
 - Category Page : The page where all product/menu categories are listed and being managed by admin.
 - Menu Page : The page where the product/menu is listed and can be managed by the admin.
+- User pgae : The page where admin can coustmer details.

 #### User-Side
 - Login Page : The page where the user will input his or her information to proceed orders.